ericburger/crossbardocs/pages/docs/Getting-started-with-Java.md

+# Getting started with Java

 In this recipe we will use Crossbar.io to generate a [WAMP](http://wamp.ws/) application written in Java and using [jawampa](https://github.com/Matthias247/jawampa), an open-source WAMP implementation.

 The generated application consists of a [Java/jawampa backend](https://github.com/crossbario/crossbar/blob/master/crossbar/crossbar/templates/hello/java/src/main/java/ws/wamp/jawampa/CrossbarExample.java) and a [JavaScript/AutobahnJS frontend](https://github.com/crossbario/crossbar/blob/master/crossbar/crossbar/templates/hello/java/web/index.html) to run in a browser.

 The frontend and backend components will talk with each other using all four main interactions available in WAMP:

 1. call a remote procedure
 2. register a procedure for remote calling
 3. publish an event to a topic
 4. subscribe to a topic to receive events

 We will run the whole application with Crossbar.io serving as a WAMP router, static Web server and jawampa application component host.

-# Prerequisites
+## Prerequisites

 You will need: